Avoid overspending and legal issues: Effectively manage software licenses for savings and compliance. Don't miss out on the benefits.

 The effective license management has its basis on a complete and accurate inventory.
 Record these updates when new software has been obtained, licenses renewed or applications retired.
 This eliminates duplication and the compliance data is always dependable.

 There are increased risks of audit and fines to enterprises.
-The allows tracking of the usage of any license in real-time, comparing it with the vendor agreements, and highlighting any discrepancies that may be costly problems before they occur.
+This allows tracking of the usage of any license in real-time, comparing it with the vendor agreements, and highlighting any discrepancies that may be costly problems before they occur.
 Large companies with complicated vendor relationships can also use automated alerts.

 Connect with the ERP, HR, and identity management systems to realize maximum value.
-This provides procedures with procurement, finance and IT with a single perspective of software spend and usage which cut silos and enhanced decision-making.
+This provides procedures with procurement, finance and IT with a single perspective of software spend and usage, which cut silos and enhanced decision-making.

-Late renewals may cause interruption in services or unwanted renewal of the contract on unfavourable conditions.Use reminders to track all renewal schedules.On the enterprise scale, proactive renewal management guarantees a negotiation leverage and improved pricing.
+Late renewals may cause interruption in services or unwanted renewal of the contract on unfavourable conditions.
+Use reminders to track all renewal schedules.
+On the enterprise scale, proactive renewal management guarantees negotiation leverage and improved pricing.

 Training employees does not just involve making them familiar with a new system.
 It must encompass three areas in an enterprise context: